 Start vs Run Capacitors: The Differences.

-After the brief introduction on the basics of start and run capacitors above, let us now look at the main differences between start and run capacitors in more details.
+After the brief introduction on the basics of start and run capacitors above, let us now look at the main differences between start and run capacitors in more detail.

 1. How they Work